TomiB98/Order-Management-System/Order Management System - README.md

 - 🌐 [`api-gateway`](https://github.com/TomiB98/MH-MicroService-ApiGateway): Entry point to the system, handles routing and authentication.
 - 📡 [`eureka-server`](https://github.com/TomiB98/MH-MicroService-EurekaServer): Service registry and discovery.

-> Replace the links above with your actual GitHub URLs.

 ---

 ## ⚙️ Technologies Used